codescalers/kubecloud/backend/README.md

 # Mycelium Cloud

-Mycelium Cloud is a CLI tool that helps you deploy and manage Mycelium cloud clusters on the decentralized TFGrid.
+Mycelium Cloud is a CLI tool that helps you deploy and manage Kubernetes clusters on the decentralized TFGrid.

 ## Configuration